Skip to content

 Topic: $ARGUMENTS

-If you manage your configuration with a dotfiles repository, you can include your global workflows:
+If you manage your configuration with a dotfiles repository, you can include your global content:

 Terminal window